Contactis/translations-manager/README.md

 ## Installation
-Project is build entirely with javascript, backend based on [node.js][nodejs-website] and platform and frontend part becongs to AngularJS.
+Project is build entirely with javascript, backend based on [loopback][loopback-website] and platform and frontend part becongs to AngularJS.
 Therefor [npm](https://www.npmjs.com/) and [Bower](http://bower.io/) are used.